Department of Labor Logo United States Department of Labor

 Demand for legal work is expected to continue as individuals, businesses, and all levels of government require legal services in many areas.

 Despite this need for legal services, more price competition over the projections decade may lead law firms to rethink project staffing to reduce costs to clients.
 Clients are expected to cut back on legal expenses by negotiating rates and scrutinizing invoices.
-Some routine legal work may be outsourced to lower cost legal providers located overseas.
+Some routine legal work may be automated or outsourced to low-cost legal providers located overseas.

 Percent Numeric